2nd Battalion, 9th Marines: Vietnam War

 The Vietnam War, was a conflict between the Democratic Republic of Vietnam (DRVN, DRV or North Vietnam) and the Republic of Vietnam (RVN or South Vietnam), which eventually involved their respective allies.
-In 1959, the United States sent military advisors to train the Army of the Republic of Vietnam.
+In 1959, the United States sent military advisors to train the Army of the Republic of Vietnam (ARVN).
 By 1965, there were 25,000 military advisors in South Vietnam and on March 8, 1965, the United States Marines became the first US combat troops to land in South Vietnam, with a force of 3,500.

 The 3d Marine Division began operating in Vietnam when on May 6, 1965, they opened a Marine Compound at the Da Nang Air Base.
 On July 4, 1965, 2nd Battalion, 9th Marines were ordered to Vietnam from Okinawa.
 2nd Battalion, 9th Marines fought battles in or around Danang, Hue, Phu Bai, Đông Hà, Camp Carroll, Cam Lộ, Con Thien, Than Cam Son, Quảng Trị, Cửa Việt, Vandegrift Combat Base and what is considered by many as their most vicious engagement, the Battle of Khe Sanh.

 In September 1962, U.S. military forces constructed an airstrip outside the town of Khe Sanh which became known as the Khe Sanh Combat Base.
 In 1965 the U.S. Special Forces constructed a base next to it.
 The base's defense was codenamed Operation Scotland and manned by the 2nd Battalion, 9th Marines from 1967.
 It was used as a staging ground for a number of attacks on People's Army of Vietnam (PAVN) troop movements down the Ho Chi Minh Trail.